MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-24H2.md

 - **pendingDecision**  Indicates the cause of reboot, if applicable.
 - **primitiveExecutionContext**  The state during system startup when the uninstall was completed.
 - **revisionVersion**  The revision number of the security update being uninstalled.
-- **transactionCanceled**  Indicates whether the uninstall was cancelled.
+- **transactionCanceled**  Indicates whether the uninstall was canceled.

 ### CbsServicingProvider.CbsPostponedReserveInstallDecision